lookfirstdrivelater/lfdl-app/README.md

   Definition: Adding new features or functionality
   General Format: \[add] Added {name of function/feature} feature/function for {purpose}
   Example: [add] Added sendHttpRequest function
-\[edit]
+\[update]
-  Definition: Editing files or functions in such a way that does not add new functionality or features
-  General format: \[edit] Edited {name of function/file} function/file for {non-functional purpose}
+  Definition: Making improvements that improve, but does not add functionality General format: \[update] Improved {name of function/file} function/file to be more efficent
   Example: [edit] Optimized sendHttpRequest function so it worked asynchronously
-\[update]
-  Definition: Changing files so they include information that is more up to date
-  General formate: \[update] Changed {name of file} file to include more info on {info}
-  Example: \[update] Changed the README file to include the commit message format
 \[create]
   Definition: Creating new files or classes
   General format: \[create] Created {name of file/class} file/class for {purpose}